wolcomm/knot-keystore/README.md

 - tries to find the kasp-db path by reading `knotd` config over the control socket.
+- plugins:
-- plugins create an xz-compressed archive and put it somewhere safe.
+  - create an xz-compressed archive and put it somewhere, safely encrypted (default)
+  - retrieve and decrypt the stored archive, ready to restore to the kasp-db directory (with `--retrieve`)

-## plugins
+## available plugins

 - `local`: create an encrypted copy of the archive and write it to disk along with the encryption key.
 Mostly useful for testing.